msupply-foundation/conforma-web-app/docs/internal/Assignment-Process.md

 1. `review_assignment.trigger` is set to ON_REVIEW_UNASSIGN.
 2. Changes status of `review_assignment` to **Available** and flag `is_locked` to **False**.
+3. Set `assigned_sections` to empty array
-3. Other updates done on the server-side:
+4. Other updates done on the server-side:
    - If an existing `review` was connected to this assignment will change the `review.status` from **Draft** to **Discontinued**.
    - Update other `review_assignment` with `is_self_assignment` as **True** to have field `is_locked` to **False**.
 So other self-assignments for same application are unlocked.